 In the 1980s, developing MRP was to cover more manufacturing processes, thereby converting it to MRP-II or Material Resource Planning.
 By 1990, the systems had more functions beyond inventory management and other operational operations to back-office functions such as finance, engineering, project, and human resource management.

 Along with the emergence of the Y2K bug and the imminent introduction of the euro, companies in the 1990s rushed to update their existing systems.
-Many chose to completely revamp their strategies by adopting a complete ERP solution.
-By 1998, NetSuite was founded to create a system that works across a company and operates via the internet.
+Many chose to completely revamp their strategies by adopting ERP solutions.
+By 1998, NetSuite was founded to create a system that works across a company and operates via the Internet.

 In the 2000s, Gartner Group re-developed ERP by issuing Enterprise Resource Planning II.
-The systems offer a high degree of flexibility that allows the users to manage their businesses anytime and anywhere.
+The systems offer a high degree of flexibility that allows users to manage their businesses anytime and anywhere.
 Nowadays, cloud-based ERP systems are increasingly in demand among SMEs due to the higher levels of mobility and affordable prices.
-Download the ERP software pricing scheme to find out the estimated cost.

 Which Industries Can Benefit from ERP?